 So you have the quality content piece.
 You’ve promoted it to get some initial links pointing to it from other sites.

 Now you want the traffic and link juice to flow to your product page – and you do that by internally linking!

-When you link FROM your standout content piece TO your sales pages, you can turn that traffic into purchases which boosts your conversion rates.
+When you link from your standout content piece to your sales pages, you can turn that traffic into purchases which boosts your conversion rates.

 As I mentioned in the beginning, this is the better strategy for getting people to your product pages, since product pages don’t attract a lot of links.

 Internally linking can actually help your product pages rank as well!

 This case study from Ninja Outreach shows how internal linking increases traffic.

 This one resulted in 40% more traffic as a result of strategically placed internal links:

 Interlinking also provides opportunities to turn traffic into sales.

 Why does this work?
 People who search for terms like the ones you’d use to create quality content are often midway in the customer buying cycle.
 They just need a bit of a push to start considering a purchase.